Updated: Jun 27

-In the wise words of Mick Jenkins, "Drink more water, or you might die."
+In the wise words of the rapper Mick Jenkins, "Drink more water, or you might die."

 Last week, Shealynn O'Toole and I talked about the history of water purification, interesting facts about New Jersey water, green infrastructure, rain gardens, cleanups, conscious consumerism, and ecological activism.
 You can listen to that jam-packed episode on Spotify or through the website.